-I got lots of sleep last night – needed it – my body has been fighting an illness.
-Thought I’d feel refreshed this morning but instead, I felt discouraged and depressed.
-Not because of the illness, I’m sure (although one thing does add to another), but because of a different, ongoing situation very close to me that doesn’t seem to be getting better, in spite of days, weeks, and months of prayer.
+“I slept well last night, which I so needed, as my body has been fighting an illness.
+I thought I would feel refreshed this morning but instead, I feel discouraged and depressed.
+Not because of the illness, I’m sure – although one thing does add to another- but because of a different, ongoing situation very close to me that doesn’t seem to be getting better in spite of days, weeks, and months of prayer.”

 “God doesn’t hear your prayers.
 He isn’t answering your prayers.
 You might as well give up.”

 Lord, I know you love me and you love my family.
 We need you.

 When I speak, a single tear fills each eye.